Wu Ting-fang

-Wu Ting-fang (伍廷芳; 30 July 1842 – 23 June 1922) was a Chinese calligrapher, diplomat, lawyer, politician, and writer who served as Minister of Foreign Affairs and briefly as Acting Premier during the early years of the China.
+Wu Ting-fang (伍廷芳; 30 July 1842 – 23 June 1922) was a Chinese calligrapher, diplomat, lawyer, politician, and writer who served as Minister of Foreign Affairs and briefly as Acting Premier during the early years of the Republic of China.
 He was also known as Ng Choy or Ng Achoy (伍才 (Wǔ Cái)).

 Education and career in Hong Kong

 Wu was born in the Straits Settlement, now modern-day Malacca, in 1842 and was sent to China in 1846 to be schooled.
 He studied at the Anglican St. Paul's College, in Hong Kong where he learned to read and write in English.
 After serving as an interpreter in the Magistrate's Court from 1861 to 1874, he married Ho Miu-ling (sister of Sir Kai Ho) in 1864.

 He studied law in the United Kingdom and was called to the bar at Lincoln's Inn (1876).
 Wu became the first ethnic Chinese barrister in history.
 He returned to Hong Kong in 1877 to practise law.
 He was admitted as a barrister in Hong Kong in a ceremony that May before Chief Justice John Smale who observed:

 I am glad to see a Chinaman running in the race the most highly intellectual in the world.
 I am glad to see that a Chinaman ... has become a member of the English Bar.
 In England, every office becomes open to talent without favour or affection.
 A distinguished American statesman [Judah P. Benjamin] has become, and now is an ornament of the English bar, and all the Bar will gladly hail the time when a Chinaman shall distinguish himself as much as the eminent counsel to whom I refer.
 I have seen stranger things happen.

 In 1880, Wu became the first ethnic Chinese Unofficial member of the Legislative Council of Hong Kong and was appointed acting Police Magistrate.